Haldwani: Metropolitan area

-Haldwani is also a tehsil, one of the thirteen subdivisions of the Nainital district.
-The tehsil of Haldwani is situated in the southern part of the Nainital district and shares its borders with the tehsils of Nainital, Kaladhungi, Lalkuan and Dhari tehsils in Nainital district; Gadarpur, Kiccha and Sitarganj in Udham Singh Nagar district and the tehsil of Poornagiri in Champawat district.
-The tehsil comprises four towns and 202 villages.
+Administratively, Haldwani is designated as one of the constituent tehsils of the Nainital district.
+The tehsil is situated in the southern periphery of the district, sharing its borders with the tehsils of Nainital, Kaladhungi, and Lalkuan.
+It also bounds the Udham Singh Nagar district to the south and the Champawat district to the east, collectively comprising four towns and 202 villages under its administrative jurisdiction.